 Can business angels contribute to Ukraine‘s recovery?
 For answering this question, members of BACB e.V. and Gigahertz Ventures travelled to Ukraine to meet multiple stakeholders of the early-stage startup ecosystem.
 Our report summarizes valuable key findings of 40+ in-person meetings in Lviv, Kyiv, Kharkiv, and Odesa from May to December 2023.

-You can find our key findings below, or subscribe to our newsletter for your own full copy of the report.
+You can find our key findings below, or download your own full copy of the report.

 We asked ourselves: Can business angels contribute to Ukraine‘s recovery?
 For answering this question, members of BACB e.V. and Gigahertz Ventures travelled to Ukraine to meet multiple stakeholders of the early-stage startup ecosystem.
 Our report summarizes valuable key findings of 40+ in-person meetings in Lviv, Kyiv, Kharkiv, and Odesa from May to December 2023.
 Here's our key findings, as a summary.
 You can download the full report below.